OpenFPGAduino/docs/the_hardware/README.md

 The mother broad provides the basic IO extension include Ethernet, USB host USB device, etc.

 The extension broad provides extension for the programmable IO interface.

+All the design file is open source and your can re-product it.